 The water at Lanikai is almost always calm and quite shallow, making it a great option for families with young children.
 Older kids might want to rent kayaks and paddle out to the Mokulua Islands off the shore.
 In my dreams, I live in one of the houses on Lanikai Beach.

-Here are our picks for the best beaches in Oahu.
+Here are our picks for the best beaches in Oahu for families.

 Visit a Blowhole and Watch the Experts Body Surf